rydery/digits/index.md

 ## Screencasts

 For more information about this system, please watch one or more of the following screencasts.
-Note that the current source code might differ slightly from the code in these screencasts, but the changes should be very minor.
+Notes that the current source code might differ slightly from the code in these screencasts, but the changes should be very minor.

   * [Walkthrough of system user interface (5 min)](https://www.youtube.com/watch?v=shYgqco1AUs)
   * [Data and accounts structure and initialization (15 min)](https://www.youtube.com/watch?v=p9dvM6MdCGs)